Royals (song): Legacy

 Analysts have credited "Royals" as a precedent for mainstream pop music's transition to minimalist, dark, pop sounds.
 Some sources have said it paved the way for other alternative-leaning pop artists such as Banks, Billie Eilish, Clairo, Halsey, Mallrat, and Olivia Rodrigo.
 Lindsay Zoladz from The Ringer noted the song's impact was "larger and harder to define because it completely rewrote the rules for young women making radio-friendly pop".
 Zach Schonfeld, writing for Newsweek, said "Royals" led "a trail of imitators mimicking the song's effortless pop minimalism".
 It was compared to Nirvana's 1991 single "Smells Like Teen Spirit" because both tracks were disruptive to music charts and "decried the pop industry of which it became a part".
+Vulture included "Royals" as one of the 103 moments that shaped the music of the 2010s.

 Forbes writer Nick Messitte said the success of "Royals" helped the re-release of Tove Lo's 2013 song "Habits (Stay High)" become a top-five hit in the United States.
 According to Messitte, the song's success indicated "the smart money [would be] on change" to find a new sound in pop music.
 David Bowie called Lorde "the future of music" and Dave Grohl, lead singer of Foo Fighters, described "Royals" as revolutionary.
+Sir Elton John called it "beautiful in its simplicity", and told his children's godmother Lady Gaga that she should focus on going a similar direction.
 Geoff Nelson from Consequence of Sound noted the track became "perhaps, the single most influential pop single of the decade".
 Phil Whitmer of Vice stated "Royals" is "alien by contrast" to the "legions of songs that imitated its vibe [and] failed to copy its mixolydian feel".

-"Royals" featured prominently on several all-time and songs-of-the-decade lists.
-The Daily Telegraph placed the song at number 77 on their list of the 100 greatest songs of all time while Rolling Stone ranked it ninth on their 21st century catalogue.
-Rolling Stone also ranked "Royals" number 29 on their list of the 100 Greatest Debut Singles of All Time as well as number 30 on their 2021 revised list of the 500 Greatest Songs of All Time.

-NPR ranked "Royals" at number six on their list of the 200 Greatest Songs by 21st Century Women.
-In 2019, Slant, Consequence of Sound, Rolling Stone, Stereogum, Paste, NME, and Pitchfork named it the 3rd, 4th, 11th, 23rd, 36th, 50th, and 129th best song of the 2010s respectively, while Billboard named it one of the 100 Songs That Defined the Decade.
-Insider ranked "Royals" as one of the eight best songs of the decade.
-NPR readers voted "Royals" the fourth most-popular song of the 2010s while Pitchforks readers poll placed it at number 34 on their decade list.
-Spin ranked the track at number 34 on their list of the 35 Best Songs of the Last 35 Years.
+BBC listed "Royals" as a B-side on their list of the songs that defined the 2010s.
+Stephen Dowling of the publication highlighted how the track's minimalist production "created the blueprint for the 'cutting-edge' sound of pop", setting the foundation for Taylor Swift's 2014 album 1989.

+NPR readers voted "Royals" the fourth most-popular song of the 2010s, while Pitchfork's readers poll placed it at number 34 on their decade list.
+The song placed at number 16 on Triple J's Hottest 100 of the Decade contest.